garissman/larachain/README.md

 Go to https://ollama.com/ and follow there instructions

-ones installed, download the model, at this moment the model that works with function for me is mistral-nemo su run:
+ones installed, download the model, at this moment the model that works with function for me is mistral-nemo so run:

 `ollama pull mistral-nemo`